 (Istanbul, Cappadocia, Bodrum, Izmir)

-A welcome package with your vouchers, a city map, plane tickets (if relevant) and any other touristic information that you may find useful will be waiting for you upon your arrival at your first hotel on your trip.
+A welcome package with a city map, e-tickets (if relevant), and any other touristic information that we deem you may find useful will be waiting for you upon your arrival at your first hotel on your trip.

-Enjoy a privately guided full day tour of Istanbul and see the most important sights.
-Visit the St. Sophia Church, the pride and glory of the Byzantine architecture (excluding the Gallery floor); the Blue Mosque, famous for its blue tiles; Byzantine Hippodrome, where once chariot races were held; and the Grand Bazaar, world’s largest covered bazaar with 4000 shops.
-Visit Topkapi Palace, the famous residence of the Sultans (The Harem section is not included in the tour).
+Enjoy a full day tour of Istanbul with a private guide who will show you the most important sights.
+Visit the Hagia Sophia, the pride and glory of the Byzantine architecture, the Blue Mosque, the Byzantine Hippodrome, where chariot races were once held, the Grand Bazaar, the world’s largest covered bazaar with 4000 shops, and Topkapi Palace, the famous residence of the Sultans.
+The Harem section of Topkapi Palace is not included.